DeepNets-US/Hands-on-EDA/README.md

 All the Notebooks below demand at least basic Python, NumPy, Pandas, ScikitLearn, Matplotlib, and Machine Learning knowledge.

-1. Basics of **NumPy**: A quick look on the basics of [NumPy](https://github.com/DeepNets-US/Hands-on-EDA/blob/main/1.%20Numpy.ipynb).
+1. Basics of **NumPy**: A quick look on the basics of [NumPy](https://github.com/DeepNets-US/Hands-on-EDA/blob/main/1.%20NumPy%20%26%20Pandas.ipynb).
+2. Basics of **Pandas**: A quick look on the basics of [Pandas](https://github.com/DeepNets-US/Hands-on-EDA/blob/main/1.%20NumPy%20%26%20Pandas.ipynb).

 ## Getting Started